 Evaluation Criteria - the following criteria will be utilized to further evaluate the merits of the water activity proposed for funding from the Statewide Account.
 In evaluation of proposed water activities, preference will be given to projects that meet one or more criteria from each of the three "tiers" or categories.
 Each "tier" is grouped in level of importance.
 For instance, projects that meet Tier 1 criteria will outweigh projects that only meet Tier 3 criteria.
+The applicant should also refer to the Supplemental Scoring Matrix applied to Evaluation Criteria Tiers 1-3 for Statewide Account requests.
 WSRA grant requests for projects that may qualify for loans through the CWCB loan program will receive preference in the Statewide Evaluation Criteria if the grant request is part of a CWCB loan/WSRA grant package.
 For these CWCB loan/WSRA grant packages, the applicant must have a CWCB loan/WSRA grant ratio of 1:1 or higher.
 Preference will be given to those with a higher loan/grant ratio.